 If you’ve been feeling like trying your hand at being handy, you may be in the market for a fixer-upper house.
 But buyer beware, not all fixer-uppers qualify for traditional financing.
 Regardless, you should still make sure you're covered with an affordable home insurance policy.

-What do you do when you find yourself with a non-qualifying fixer-upper and without a pot of gold?
+But what do you do when you find yourself with a non-qualifying fixer-upper and without a pot of gold?
 We asked Doug Carling, a mortgage lender with more than 15 years of experience, for some insight into fixer-upper loans and how to find the right one for you.
 And here’s what we got:

 Also known as rehabilitation (or ‘rehab’ for short) loans, fixer-upper loans are a special type of funding that’s used specifically for renovations and upgrades to a home.